Usnija Redžepova

-Usnija Redžepova (Уснија Реџепова, /sr/; 4 February 1946 – 1 October 2015) was a Serbian and Macedonian singer of Romani and Turkish origin.
-She was born in Skopje but spent much of her life in Belgrade where she died.
+Usnija Redžepova (Уснија Реџепова, /sr/; 4 February 1946 – 1 October 2015) was a Macedonian-Serbian singer of Romani and Turkish origin; she was born in Skopje, but spent the majority of her life in Belgrade, where she died.

-At the beginning of her career, she used Usnija Jašarova (Уснија Јашарова) as a stage name in order not to be confused with Esma Redžepova, another Romani singer from Macedonia.
-The two did not have any family connection.
+At the beginning of her career, she used the stage name Usnija Jašarova (Уснија Јашарова) to avoid being confused with Esma Redžepova, another Romani singer from Macedonia.
+The two had no familial relation, but did collaborate musically.

-Usnija Redžepova started her singing career in the 1960s and released 15 singles and EPs and 9 albums.
-Her prolific repertoire mainly includes folk songs from Southern Serbia and Macedonia, sung in Serbian and in Romani, but also in Turkish.

-Redžepova enjoyed through her career a large popularity in the whole Yugoslavia and its successor states.
-Apart from her songs, she is also known for her rendition of the leading role in Koštana, a Serbian play by Borisav Stanković.
-She performed it 150 times on stage at the National Theatre in Belgrade where she worked for 25 years.
+Redžepova started her singing career in the mid-1960s and went on to release 15 singles and EPs and 9 albums.
+Her prolific repertoire mainly includes folk songs from the Balkans sung in Serbian, Romani, Macedonian, and Turkish.
+Throughout her career, Redžepova enjoyed great popularity in Yugoslavia and its successor states.
+Apart from her records, she is known for playing the leading role in Koštana, a Serbian play by Borisav Stanković, which she performed 150 times on stage at the National Theatre in Belgrade.

 Early life and background

-Usnija Redžepova was born on 4 February 1946 in Skopje, then in the People's Republic of Macedonia, part of the Federal People's Republic of Yugoslavia.
-Today the city of Skopje is the capital of North Macedonia.
-Her parents were both from ethnic minorities: her father Jašar was Romani and her mother Sabrina Turkish.
-Her father had already been married once, but as his wife could not have children, he remarried Usnija's mother.
-Sabrina already had two children from a previous marriage and she had four other children with Jašar, including Usnija.
-Both her parents were Muslims.
-At the start of her career, Usnija Redžepova put an emphasis on her Turkish heritage to minimise her Romani roots, although she never hid them as many Roma artists did at that time to avoid racism.
+Usnija Redžepova was born 4 February 1946 in Skopje, then in the People's Republic of Macedonia, part of the Federal People's Republic of Yugoslavia (now capital of North Macedonia).
+Her father, Jašar, was a plumber of Džambaz Romani descent, and her mother, Sabrina, was a housewife of Turkish descent.
+Both of her parents had been married previously with children.
+At the start of her career, Usnija Redžepova put an emphasis on her Turkish heritage, although she never hid her Romani roots, as many Roma artists did at that time to avoid racism.

-Redžepova's family was very poor, living in a slum, but Usnija remembered her childhood as happy.
-Her mother was strict and cold-tempered, but her father was joyful and caring.
-He was from the Džambaz community, known for its horse traders, but worked as a plumber.
-As a child, Usnija Redžepova was very shy, a personality trait she kept her all life.
-She soon discovered however that she enjoyed being on stage during folk performances.
-Around 1963, she took part in a karaoke contest organised by Radio Skopje.
-She sang and danced Ajde da igramo tvist ("Let's Dance Twist"), a pop song by Radmila Karaklajić.
-Her performance was acclaimed and officials from the radio station tried to convince her father to let her become a professional singer.
-At that time, singing was not considered as a reputable career in the Romani community, especially for women.
-Her father wanted his daughter to finish her secondary studies and become a good wife.
-Even after she had become famous, he would still be critical of the way his daughter dressed and acted on stage.
+Although Redžepova described her family as poor, she recalled her childhood fondly.
+In spite of her shyness, Usnija discovered that she enjoyed being on stage, which allowed her to transform into a different version of herself.
+In 1963, she took part in a karaoke contest organized by Radio Skopje.
+She performed "Ajde da igramo tvist", a pop song by Serbian singer Radmila Karaklajić.
+However, at that time, singing was not considered a reputable career for women.
+After graduating high school, Redžepova moved to Belgrade in 1964 to pursue an education, per her father's wishes.